Filip-git/zksync/docs/launch.md

 zk env <ENV_NAME>
 ```

-Default confiruration is `dev.env`, which is generated automatically
+Default configuration is `dev.env`, which is generated automatically
 from `dev.env.example` during `zk init` command execution.

 ## Build and run server + prover locally for development